UBTUS/GSA18FRFQ/README.md

 ##### Technical Approach :

-We successfully implemented this project with Agile development methodology.
+We successfully implemented this project with Agile Scrum development methodology.
 All basic features for this prototype(Minimum Viable Product) is planned and executed in first sprint (5 day).
 Additional features are added in second sprint(4 day).

 Project is initiated with approval from higher management to implement prototype for public use with fda food data in compliance